nyomanb/lr_plugin_computer_vision_tagging/project_plan.md

 Please note there are not any dates listed here.
 The developers have day jobs and will **NOT** commit to deadlines.
 Don't ask.

 # Phase 1.5
-- [ ] Usage stats available via Clarifai API?
-- [ ] Implement usage stats (if available) as menu item under help
+- [ ] Implement usage stats as menu item under help

 # Phase 2
 - [ ] Basic export plugin setup